hstoreinteractive/TheHSI-Remote-Script-Update-System/README.md

 ### The remote_update Package only works under Windows at the Moment
 ### The Update Script works on most common Platforms
-### The path of the Server Side Program may only contain English Characters, _ and -! no spaces
+### The path of to the program that should be updated should not contain spaces

 ## What is this?
 This is a Python project for updating Python code on a remote Maschine